iterate-ch/docs/CLI/index.md

 You can edit remote files with your preferred editor on your local system using the `--edit` command.
 Use the optional `--application` option to specify the absolute path to the external editor you want to use.

-## Purge files in CDN with `--purge`
+## Purge Files in CDN with `--purge`

 Purge files in CloudFront or Akamai CDN for Amazon S3 or Rackspace CloudFiles connections.
 For example to invalidate all contents in a bucket run `duck --username AKIAIWQ7UM47TA3ONE7Q --purge s3:/github-cyberduck-docs/`

-## Multiple transfer connections with `--parallel`
+## Multiple Transfer Connections with `--parallel`

 Transfer files with multiple concurrent connections to a server.

 ## Cryptomator

-Access to your [Cryptomator](../Cryptomator/index) vaults from the command line.
-When accessing a vault using `--download`, `--list` or `--upload`, you will be prompted to provide the passphrase for the vault if not found in the keychain.
+Access to your [Cryptomator](../Cryptomator/index) Vaults from the command line.
+When accessing a vault using `--download`, `--list` or `--upload`, you will be prompted to provide the passphrase for the Vault if not found in the Keychain.

-Use `--vault <path>` in conjunction with `--upload` to unlock a vault.
-This allows uploading into a subdirectory of a vault where the auto-detect feature does otherwise not work.
+Use `--vault <path>` in conjunction with `--upload` to unlock a Vault.
+This allows uploading into a subdirectory of a Vault where the auto-detect feature does otherwise not work.

 # Samples

-## Watching changes in directory with `fswatch` and upload
+## Watching Changes in Directory with `fswatch` and Upload

 `fswatch` is a file change monitor; an application to watch for file system changes.
 Refer to their [documentation](https://github.com/emcrisostomo/fswatch/wiki).

 ``fswatch -0 ~/Sites/mywebsite/ | xargs -0 -I {} -t sh -c 'f="{}"; duck --upload ftps://<hostname>/sandbox`basename "${f}"` "${f}" -existing overwrite'``

-## Upload build artifacts from continuous integration (Jenkins) to CDN
+## Upload Build Artifacts from Continuous Integration (Jenkins) to CDN

 use a post [build script action](https://plugins.jenkins.io/postbuildscript/).

 `cd ${WORKSPACE}; find build -name '*.tar' -print0 | xargs -0 -I {} -t sh -c 'f="{}"; duck --quiet --retry --existing skip --region DFW --upload rackspace://<container>/ "${f}"'`

-## Upload files matching glob pattern to Windows Azure
+## Upload Files Matching Glob Pattern to Windows Azure

 `duck --username kahy9boj3eix --upload azure://kahy9boj3eix.blob.core.windows.net/<containername>/ *.zip`

-## Download files matching glob pattern from FTP
+## Download Files Matching Glob Pattern from FTP

 `duck -v --download ftp://mirror.switch.ch/mirror/apache/dist/httpd/*.gz ~/Downloads`

-## Download file from Amazon S3 public bucket
+## Download File from Amazon S3 Public Bucket

 `duck --verbose --download s3://repo.maven.cyberduck.io/releases/ch/cyberduck/s3/6.1.0/s3-6.1.0.jar ~/Downloads/`